 If you have asthma, schedule a preconception appointment with the health care provider who'll be handling your pregnancy, as well as with your family doctor and an asthma specialist.
 They'll evaluate how well you're managing your asthma and consider any treatment changes you might need to make before pregnancy begins.
 Because asthma symptoms might increase during pregnancy, your health care team will closely monitor your condition.

 Taking good care of yourself is the best way to take care of your baby.
 For example:

 - Keep your prenatal appointments.
 Visit your health care provider regularly throughout your pregnancy.
 Share any questions or concerns you might have.

 - Take your medication as prescribed.
 If you have concerns about the medications you're taking, consult your health care provider.

 - Avoid and control triggers.
-Avoid exposure to secondhand smoke and other potential irritants, such as mold, pollen, dust and animal dander.
-If physical activity is an asthma trigger for you, your health care provider might be able to recommend treatments to reduce your symptoms.
+Avoid exposure to secondhand smoke and other potential irritants, such as dust and animal dander.

 - Recognize warning signs.
 Make sure you know the early signs and symptoms that your asthma is getting worse, such as coughing, chest tightness, shortness of breath or wheezing.
-Talk to your health care provider, family doctor or asthma specialist about home treatments and when to seek medical help.
+Talk to your health care provider about home treatments and when to seek medical help.

 What about labor and delivery?